-- The freedom to choose medically appropriate contraceptive methods - The freedom to accept or reject services without coercion - To receive services without regard to age, marital status, sex, race or ethnicity, parenthood, handicap, religion, national origin, or contraceptive preference - To self-refer for family planning services to any Texas Department of Health-approved family planning provider listed on the web at www.dshs.state.tx.us/famplan/default.shtm
+- The freedom to choose medically appropriate contraceptive methods - The freedom to accept or reject services without coercion - To receive services without regard to age, marital status, sex, race or ethnicity, parenthood, handicap, religion, national origin, or contraceptive preference

 Only members receiving family planning services, not their parents, spouses or any other individual, may consent to the provision of family planning services.
 Providers cannot require parental consent for minors to receive family planning and must keep family planning use confidential in accordance with applicable privacy laws.
 However, counseling should be offered to adolescents to encourage them to discuss their family planning needs with a parent, an adult family member or other trusted adult.